Jadude/fAve-app/README.md

 ## Explore my app:

-If you want to see how my application works in action, you can check it out here: https://6650564a9880de00080e1a01--classy-custard-973f38.netlify.app/.
+If you want to see how my application works in action, you can check it out [here](https://6650564a9880de00080e1a01--classy-custard-973f38.netlify.app/).

 ## Installation instructions: